It might be small, but the Orion ED80T CF Triplet Apochromatic refractor telescope offers big performance.

-Our Verdict: The Orion ED80T CF Triplet APO telescope is a buy for those who need that little bit more aberration-free quality for imaging.
+My Verdict: In my opinion the Orion ED80T CF Triplet APO telescope is a buy for those who need that little bit more aberration-free quality for imaging.
 Astro imaging gear is expensive enough as it is, so if you’re just starting out, the ED80T should be your new best friend.

 Who is the Orion ED80T CF Triplet APO Best Suited to?

 Since it’s what you would consider your next step up from a beginner’s model or it may even be your first-time buy, it’s mainly geared towards beginners or intermediate users looking for a lightweight platform.
-A scope that’s easier to haul around is a scope that is likely to be used more often than not.
+A telescope that’s easier to haul around is a scope that I believe is likely to be used more often than not.

 How Does the Orion ED80T CF Triplet APO Perform?